Reviewed by Wendy Marcason, RD, LDN

 Weight Gain with Menopause

-Health Risk Associated with Menopausal Weight Gain
+Health Risks Associated with Menopausal Weight Gain

 Let's face it: When we gain weight, we don’t feel good.
 It can be uncomfortable and cause low self esteem.
 But that’s not all.
 Weight gain is related to health issues including high cholesterol, high blood pressure and insulin resistance (a condition in which your body cannot use insulin correctly, which can lead to diabetes).